Neoconservatism: The Autobiography of an Idea

 Kristol’s own career has been exemplary.
 He was born in Brooklyn into an Orthodox Jewish family.
 In City College, he joined up with the Trotskyists, stayed with them for three or four years, and at their meetings met his wife, Gertrude Himmelfarb, the more scholarly half of this formidable pair.
 He passes off this Trotskyist experience lightly but says that he learned a good deal from it and has “no regrets.”
 After he served in the army as an infantryman in Western Europe during World War II, they went to Cambridge, England, where his wife did research for her first book, on Lord Acton—an early example of how the Kristols have never been afraid to deal with almost any subject.

 In London for the next five years, Kristol and Himmelfarb moved from some vestige of liberalism to more traditional conservatism.
-They came back to New York when Max Ascoli, the editor-in-chief and publisher of The Reporter, hired Kristol in 1958 as editor, at which he lasted about a year.
-Next, Kristol tried to write a book on “the evolution of American democracy.”
+They came back to New York when Max Ascoli, the editor-in-chief and publisher of The Reporter, hired Kristol in 1958 as editor, at which he lasted about a year.2 Next, Kristol tried to write a book on “the evolution of American democracy.”
 This experience cured him of book writing, and he settled down thereafter to articles or essays.
 He spent the next ten years at a new publishing house, Basic Books, where he rose to be executive vice-president.
-But he did not feel that publishing was really his métier.
-He escaped from it by …
+But…

 This article is available to online subscribers only.